 Day Trips From Rome, Italy

 There are plenty of places to visit in Rome, Italy in 3 days without leaving the city center!
 However, if you are inclined to see beyond the borders of the city, we recommend these Rome day trips:

 Find more day trips from Rome on Viator.

-Where To Stay in Rome
+Where To Stay in Rome, Italy

-- We think travel insurance is essential!
-If you haven’t already obtained travel insurance for your trip, travel protected with World Nomads.
+If you haven’t already obtained travel insurance for your trip to Italy, consider traveling protected with World Nomads.

 We want to know: What are your favorite things to see while sightseeing in Rome?
 What would you add to our 3-Day Rome Itinerary?
 Tell us in the comments!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.